duereg/codetype/src/documents/posts/20130303-docco-fork-all-js-all-the-time.html.md

 layout: post
 ```

-# Docco Fork - All JS, all the time

 > EDIT: My fork is no longer needed.
 The folks at docco saw the same thing and recently ported over the library to use [highlight.js](http://highlightjs.org/).

 I love documentation generators for code.
 You know what I've talking about to - something which gives you a split screen of the code and the comments, side by side, for easy reading and scrolling.
 Like [jasmine](http://pivotal.github.io/jasmine/) uses for their documentation: